Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionAutoscalers.update({ project: "project", region: "region",  });

 /*
-Deletes the specified regional BackendBucket resource.
-*/
-await gapi.client.compute.regionBackendBuckets.delete({ backendBucket: "backendBucket", project: "project", region: "region",  });

-/*
-Returns the specified regional BackendBucket resource.
-*/
-await gapi.client.compute.regionBackendBuckets.get({ backendBucket: "backendBucket", project: "project", region: "region",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.regionBackendBuckets.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Creates a RegionBackendBucket in the specified project in the given scope using the parameters that are included in the request.
-*/
-await gapi.client.compute.regionBackendBuckets.insert({ project: "project", region: "region",  });

-/*
-Retrieves the list of BackendBucket resources available to the specified project in the given region.
-*/
-await gapi.client.compute.regionBackendBuckets.list({ project: "project", region: "region",  });

-/*
-Retrieves a list of all usable backend buckets in the specified project in the given region.
-*/
-await gapi.client.compute.regionBackendBuckets.listUsable({ project: "project", region: "region",  });

-/*
-Updates the specified  BackendBucket resource with the data included in the request.
-This method supportsPATCH semantics and uses theJSON merge patch format and processing rules.
-*/
-await gapi.client.compute.regionBackendBuckets.patch({ backendBucket: "backendBucket", project: "project", region: "region",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.regionBackendBuckets.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionBackendBuckets.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Deletes the specified regional BackendService resource.
 */
 await gapi.client.compute.regionBackendServices.delete({ backendService: "backendService", project: "project", region: "region",  });